TelegramBots/Telegram.Bot.Framework/docs/wiki/games/games-in-telegram.md

 ## High Scores

 Games can set high scores for users in the chat that they got opened from.
-This means when game is finished, a request is usually made to bot's ASP.NET Core app and bot makes a `setGameScore` to Telegram API.
-For getting high scores, a `getGameHighScores` request could be send in the same way.
+This means when game is finished, a request is usually made to backend (bot's ASP.NET Core app) and bot makes a `setGameScore` call to Telegram API.

+Similarly, for getting high scores, a request from HTML page(game) could be sent to backend.
+Then, bot makes a `getGameHighScores` call to Bot API and passes back the high scores to the game.

 ## Deoployment

-Your Game's HTML5 page can be anywhere on the internet accessible to public.
+Your Game's HTML page can be anywhere on the internet.
 It's worth mentioning as a web developer, you should consider many things in your deployment such as:

 - Preferring HTTPS over HTTP
-- Using a trusted TLS/SSL certificate
+- Using a trusted TLS certificate
 - Allowing Cross-Origin requests, if necessary
 - Guarding against attacks
 - Preventing cheaters